Castro County, TX

 1.21k people

-As of 2023, 16.8% of Castro County, TX residents (1.23k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 16.8% of Castro County, TX residents (1.23k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Castro County, TX was 16.4%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Castro County, TX compared to that of it's neighboring and parent geographies.